slypiggies/uploads/README.md

 # About
-Projects for my own amusement, simply uploaded because I didn't use git for them.
+Projects for my own amusement, simply uploaded because I didn't use Git for them.